trustoverip/spec-up-t-website/docs/github-token.md

 - Copy the Token:
   - Copy the generated token and store it securely.
 You won't be able to see it again once you leave the page.
 - Apply the token:
-  - Paste the token in the `.env` file of your Spec-Up-T installation.
+  - Paste the token in the `.env` file of your Spec-Up-T installation or click on the button with the key symbol (top right) of your specification website.

 The token will now be used when making requests to the GitHub API.